CLEF 2007 | Ad-Hoc 2007

 The data is very sparse. many records contain only title, author and subject heading information; other records provide more details.
 It is important to note that the data is actually multilingual: all collections to a greater or lesser extent contain records pointing to documents in other languages.
 Thus the title and maybe (if existing) an abstract or description can be in a different language to that understood as the language of the collection.
 The subject heading information is normally in the main language of the collection.

-About 66% of the documents in the English and German collection have textual subject headings, in the French collection 37%.
+About 66% of the documents in the English and German

-Dewey Classification (DDC) is: not available in the French collection; negligible (<0.3%) in the German collection; but occurs in about half of the English documents (456,408 docs to be exact)
+French collection; negligible (<0.3%) in the German collection; but occurs in

 A description of the data structure will be provided on release of the collections.